 What are Deep Demonstrations?

-Deep demonstrations are our way of accelerating learning about how to change the world in the context of urgency, diversity and radical uncertainty.
+- Our way of accelerating learning about how to change the world in the context of urgency, diversity and radical uncertainty

-We invite partners and funders to work with us to expand and progress this initiative, for a rapid and inclusive green recovery across Europe.
+We invite new partners and funders to work with us to expand and progress this initiative, for a rapid and inclusive green recovery across Europe.

 Click here to download more information on the Deep Demonstration methodology, and find out how to get involved.

 Read stories related to the ‘big picture’ of systems innovation – the theory, methodologies, thought leadership and policy context.